aigerabae/notes/notes_GO.md

 }
 ```

-### Var statement and initialazing
+### Declarations: Var statement and initializing

-The var statement declares a list of variables; as in function argument lists, the type is last.
+The var statement declares a list of variables of 1 type; as in function argument lists, the type is last.

 A var statement can be at package or function level.
 We see both in this example.
 ```go